kbaseapps/HTMLFileSetServ/README.md

 but based on the understanding of the use case this is not workable.
 Caja (https://developers.google.com/caja/) might be useful for protecting any front end widgets.

+Currently the scratch space is cleared on service startup but otherwise grows indefinitely.

 API:
 ----